India News | PM Modi Meets NDA Presidential Candidate Murmu, Says Nomination Lauded by All | LatestLY

 "Met Smt.
 Droupadi Murmu Ji.
 Her Presidential nomination has been appreciated across India by all sections of society.
-Her understanding of grassroots problems and vision for India's development is outstanding," PM Modi tweeted.
+Her understanding of grassroots problems and vision for India's development is outstanding," PM Modi said in a tweet.

-The Adivasi Jan Parishad president also stated that no tribal person has got election as NDA's presidential candidate after 75 years of independence in the country.
+The Adivasi Jan Parishad president also stated that no person from the tribal community has so far been elected to the highest office in the country.

-Janata Dal (United) also formally announced its support for the NDA's presidential candidate Draupadi Murmu on Wednesday for the upcoming election.
+Janata Dal (United) also formally announced its support for the NDA's presidential candidate on Wednesday.

 Taking to Twitter, JD (U) national president Rajiv Ranjan (Lalan) Singh wrote, "Janata Dal (U) welcomes and supports the candidature of Draupadi Murmu ji.
 My heartiest congratulations on being nominated for the presidential election."